Trail running: Aid stations

-Trail vs. road race participation limitations
+Participation limitations

 Compared to road races, there are often fewer participants as the number of entries is often limited.
 There can be a few reasons for this: narrowness of trails, national parks (where the courses are often set) may limit the number of participants via a permitting process, safety, and environmental concerns.
 There are many popular races such as the Ultra-Trail du Mont-Blanc in Europe or the Western States Endurance Run in the United States that have been forced to limit entries due to overwhelming demand.

+Additionally, runners may be expected to behave in sportsmanlike ways that increase access and enjoyment for all participants.
+These actions can include yielding to uphill traffic, staying on established trails, passing on the left (United States), staying single file, and yielding to fast runners.